 Decide who you actually want to build first, and only then claim the weapon that matches that character.

 This is exactly where Battle Pass weapon boxes shine.
 You don't need to open them the moment you get them—hold onto them and use them later, once you're certain which character you truly need the weapon for.
-This becomes especially important when we start talking about the free weapon selector boxes, because a weapon might look great on Ivonne on paper.
-However, if you already plan to obtain Ivonne's Battle Pass weapon, then picking another weapon for her from a selector is simply wasted value.
+This becomes especially important when we start talking about the free weapon selector boxes, because a weapon might look great on Yvonne on paper.
+However, if you already plan to obtain Yvonne's Battle Pass weapon, then picking another weapon for her from a selector is simply wasted value.
 In that situation, you're much better off choosing a different weapon that fills a real gap in your roster.

 Conclusion